ikstream/dalec/docs/statement.md

 - Kernel version

 The legal basis for the processing of this data is legitimate interests pursuant to Art.
 6 para.
-1 UAbs.
-1 letter f) DSGVO, in order to enable the presentation of statistics for the master thesis.
+1 subpara.
+1 letter f) GDPR, in order to enable the presentation of statistics for the master thesis.

 ## Your rights